Yohannes-ejigu/Resampled-MJD-hourl-to-daily/README.md

 # Resampled-MJD-hourly2daily
-A pyton program that resampled a hour interval files in Modified Julian Date (MJD) format, and resample into daily intervals
+A pyton program that resampled a hour interval files in Modified Julian Date (MJD) format into daily intervals